vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 38-39.
 No person shall have recourse to God (Hari) with a mantra uninstructed by a guru.
 From cupidity a disciple shall not reproach a righteous guru.
-An intelli- gent man shall not appropriate anything without offering it to his guru.
+An intelligent man shall not appropriate anything without offering it to his guru.
 A good Vaishnava shall relinquish all those that hate his guru.
 </details>